 As the coronavirus pandemic continues to evolve, businesses and organizations should stay up-to-date on the latest health, wellness and operational recommendations to help ease employee and customer concerns while preventing the spread of the virus.
-We will continue to pull the latest information from King County Public Health, the Governor's Office and other agencies.

 We will do our best to ensure this information is updated, however the coronavirus situation is changing rapidly and we cannot guarantee continued accuracy.
 Please follow the WA State Department of Health and King County Public Health for the latest information and recommendations.